NATIVE AMERICAN CHURCH

-To listen to Native American Church peyote songs Click HERE.
+To listen to Native American Church peyote songs and more ceremonial songs Click HERE.

 There are many reasons why we pray in this type of ceremony.
 At the conclusion of the Vision Quest Ceremony we sometimes will sit up in an All Night Tipi Meeting.
 We have facilitated marriages, healings, baby blessings, funerals, birthdays, land blessings, coming of age, and more.
 Every Ceremony has a main intention along with personal intentions that each individual feels in needing attention.
 This may be for each of us or for others we know who are in need of help.
 We make the sacrifice to sit up and pray in this way to make real changes where needed.

 After someone has attended a Peyote Ceremony then they may have an opportunity to Sponsor one for a specific purpose.
 This is an amazing experience and responsibility.

 This is a time to appear as we would like to be seen by our Creator, Wakan Tanka, or God.
 Women, this is a nice time to wear a dress or a skirt and shawl.
 If it is your moon time please let us know and and we will make the proper arrangements.
 Bring an extra towel and change of clothing if needed for the sweat lodge in case we have one.
 Some people fast before the ritual but we do not advise this.
 Avoiding excessive salt the day of can help.
 If you are Alcoholic, clean out fully as the spirits of the medicine don’t like those kind of ”spirits”.
 This ancient ritual will take place in a tipi so please be prepared for hot or cold conditions.
 Bring a flashlight, blankets, and a potluck dish to pass for the Ceremonial feast to follow the Meeting.

 We do not allow pets, alcohol, or drugs on the premise.
 Before arriving it is also helpful to start thinking about what areas in your life are needing attention in order to project those prayers clearly.